wp-plugins/wpnewsman-newsletters/readme.txt

 = WPNewsman Pro =

-*WPNewsman Pro* is a **significant upgrade** to *WPNewsman Lite* that allows you to embed forms on external sites, create multiple subscribers' lists using different opt-in forms and send newsletters to an unlimited number of subscribers.
+*WPNewsman Pro* is a **significant upgrade** to *WPNewsman Lite* that allows you to embed forms on external sites, create multiple subscribers' lists using different opt-in forms, send newsletters to an unlimited number of subscribers and keep your mailing lists verified and clean.
 You get **complete freedom and lower cost** compared to Email Service Providers' rigid requirements.
 You can learn more about *WPNewsman Pro* here:

 [Home](http://wpnewsman.com/ "Home") | [Review](http://wpnewsman.com/review-newsletter-plugin-wordpress/ "Review") | [Upgrade to WPNewsman Pro](http://wpnewsman.com/premium-newsletter-plugin-wordpress/ "Upgrade to WPNewsman Pro")